 zone = "australia-southeast2-b"

-}The above example shows configuring the project, region and zone properties.
-This ensures that – by default – we do not have to configure this at a resource level.
+}The above example sets the project, region and zone properties.
+That way, by default, we don't have to configure this at a resource level.

-In the next example we will look at having an instance of both the GA and Beta providers.
-Doing this allows for different configuration of resources, or different resources entirely.
+In the next example we'll run an instance of both the GA and Beta providers.
+This lets you configure resources differently, or use different resources entirely.

 provider "google" {